Transportability without positivity: a synthesis of statistical and simulation modeling: Motivating Problem

-To mimic the described scenario, we use data from the \textit{GetTested} trial ($n_2=2063$) \cite{wilson_internet-accessed_2017}, a randomized trial comparing e-STI versus walk-in STI testing.
-One of the primary outcomes of the trial was any STI test within 6 weeks of randomization.
-To focus our illustration, observations were treated as marginally randomized (\textit{GetTested} used stratified randomization with different allocation probabilities, so an actual analysis must incorporate this to be unbiased) and observations with missing outcome data (324, 16\%) were ignored.
-This data is referred to as the `full data', and consisted of the assigned testing option, outcome, age, and gender.
-To induce a deterministic positivity violation, we restricted the \textit{GetTested} trial data to only men (the `restricted data', $n_2=1016$, 49\%).
-Because the \textit{GetTested} trial included women, we can benchmark the different approaches based on the restricted data against the full data.
-As a stand-in for the clinical target population, we simulated a data set ($n_1=1000$) where age and gender distributions differed from the \textit{GetTested} trial (Table \ref{tab1}).
+To mimic the described scenario, we use data from the \textit{GetTested} trial ($n_0=2063$) \cite{wilson_internet-accessed_2017}, a randomized trial comparing e-STI versus walk-in STI testing text messages.
+The outcome of the trial was any STI test within 6 weeks of randomization.
+To focus our illustration, observations were treated as marginally randomized (\textit{GetTested} used stratified randomization with different allocation probabilities, so analyses must incorporate this to be unbiased) and observations with missing outcome data (324, 16\%) were ignored.
+This data is referred to as the `full data'.
+For simplicity, only the assigned trial arm, outcome, age, and gender were considered.
+To induce non-positivity, we restricted the \textit{GetTested} trial data to only men (`restricted data', $n_0=1016$, 49\%).
+Because the \textit{GetTested} trial included women, we can benchmark the different approaches.
+As a stand-in for the clinic population, we simulated a data set ($n_1=1000$) where age and gender distributions differed from the \textit{GetTested} trial (Table \ref{tab1}).